 Since 2021, when CenterPoint Energy notified us of the Lantana Point Reserve facility siting in SWC within 500 feet of SWC homes, we met local and State elected officials, CenterPoint representatives, and Railroad Commission of Texas representatives.
 We appealed to the Texas Sunset Advisory Commission to shutter and remove the facility as well as the Texas Commission on Environmental Quality (TCEQ) officials who issue permits for these facilities.
 We also developed a community website and a YouTube Channel; started an online petition and a funding campaign; and we continue to be featured on local news channels and websites.

-In 2023, with the help of State Senator Borris L. Miles and State Representative Alma Allen, we submitted five proposals to the 88th Texas Legislature calling for changes in notification rules, safety requirements, proximity to hazardous materials rules, zoning laws, and state notification rules.
+In 2023, with support from State Senator Borris L. Miles and State Representative Alma Allen, we submitted five proposals to the 88th Texas Legislature.
+These proposals called for improvements in notification requirements, safety regulations, proximity restrictions for hazardous materials, zoning laws, and state-level transparency and communication protocols.

 Aims